Diannov402/Financial-Reconciliation-Exception-Report/README.md

-# Financial Data Restructuring for Analysis-Ready Reporting
+# Bank Reconciliation & Exception Reporting Workflow

 **Client Problem**
-Financial reports scattered across multiple Excel sheets with inconsistent formats, merged cells, and non-tabular data.
-Impossible to analyze or visualize without hours of manual cleaning.
+Manual bank reconciliation of over 1,000 transactions across systems.
+Constant mismatches, hours wasted, and high risk of errors.

 **What I Did**
-- Extracted and standardized data from 12 different sheets.
-- Cleaned null values, duplicates, and inconsistent formats using Power Query.
+- Built full automation in Excel + Power Query.
-- Transformed everything into structured tables ready for SQL and Power BI.
-- Documented every step so the client can maintain it independently.
+- Automatic detection and classification of exceptions.
+- Generated an audit-ready exception report with complete traceability.

 **Tools Used**
-Excel + Power Query | SQL | Power BI
+Excel | Power Query | DAX (for optional dashboard)

 **Results**
-- Analysis-ready data in under 30 minutes (previously took 4-6 hours).
-- Clean, traceable foundation for future reporting.
-- Ability to detect discrepancies that were previously missed.
+- Reduced reconciliation time from hours to minutes.
+- Identified +$16.7M in discrepancies in real projects.
+- Clear report that anyone can understand and audit.